 It kills and prevents the growth of unwanted plants.
 It’s an advanced broad-spectrum fungicide for turfgrass plant diseases.

-The combination of two broad-spectrum fungicides provides the same control as Strobe Pro Fungicide but available in granular form.
+The combination of two broad-spectrum fungicides provides the same control as Strobe Pro Fungicide but is available in granular form.
 The granules are easy to use and can be applied by spreader or by hand.

 The active ingredient Azoxystrobin interferes with the normal respiration of the fungus, and Propiconazole is known to help prevent cell membrane from forming.